Redefining online feedback collection for ServiceOntario

 What we learned:

-The different types of feedback providers
+From our analysis, we noticed different types of feedback providers.

 “I'm a believer in good digital products so I would share some feedback and say it's not working.”